vldr/IISModuleJS/README.md

 The **path** parameter specifies the path part of the HTTP request.

+The **isSSL** parameter specifies whether the endpoint is a secure endpoint using TLS.

 The **method** parameter specifies the method part of the HTTP request, only, GET and POST.

 The **params** parameter should be an Object (not an Array) which will represent the collection of key-value POST parameters (imagine an HTML form) for the HTTP POST request.